-Management determined the fair value of the NSR based on the discounted future cash flows using a probability-based valuation model.
+Management determined the fair value of the NSR based on the discounted future cash flows using a probabilitybased valuation model.
 The significant assumptions used by management to value the NSR were the mineral resources applicable to the NSR, the production levels, timing of production, the discount rate and long-term consensus copper prices.
-Management estimates mineral resources based on information complied and reviewed by management's experts.
+Management estimates mineral resources based on information that is complied with and reviewed by management's experts.